BBVA/openstack-k8s/README.md

 - Nova-Compute

 Partially based on [Rancher](https://github.com/rancher) project:
 - We use Rancher DNS service to simplify the kubernetes deployment.
-Instead of that, you can use skydns in k8s or whatever you want.
+As an alternative, you can use skydns in k8s or whatever you want.
 - Rancher deploy automatically full kubernetes cluster distributed on all the hosts.
 - Rancher is just a tool to manage the Openstack deployment as well as other platforms based on containers.
 - Moreover, the kubernetes deployments files are used to generate Rancher catalogs in order to simplify the way to deploy it.